 The situation in Rakhine State has escalated in the aftermath of the 9th of October 2016, when insurgents from the Arakan Rohingya Salvation Army (ARSA) reportedly attacked Myanmar border posts at the Myanmar-Bangladesh border.
 Myanmar security forces retaliated by conducting what they referred to as "area clearance operations", where they claimed to have targeted militant Rohingya groups in the northern part of Rakhine State.
 It is still ongoing.
-The conflict has resulted in well over 620 000 Rohingya refugees fleeing the country, mostly to Bangladesh, although previously, Rohingyas have fled from Bangladesh to Myanmar.
+The conflict has resulted in over 688 000 Rohingya refugees fleeing the country8, mostly to Bangladesh, although previously, Rohingyas have fled from Bangladesh to Myanmar.
 The access of humanitarian organizations in Myanmar has simultaneously with the increase of refugees been severely limited.
-Reports of human rights abuses in the northern Rakhine State have been widespread.8
+Reports of human rights abuses in the northern Rakhine State have been widespread.9

-According to the Mission report by the Office of the High Commissioner, the Myanmar security forces in August 2017 began operations aimed at expelling the Rohingya from Myanmar.
+According to the Mission report by the Office of the High Commissioner, the Myanmar security forces in

+August 2017 began operations aimed at expelling the Rohingya from Myanmar.
 The report concluded that the operations constituted systematic human rights violations and that the perpetrators were Myanmar security forces, in many instances with collaboration from the local population of Rakhine Buddhists.
 Moreover, the report stated that civilian Rohingya were intentionally targeted.
-The findings contest the position of the Myanmar government that the operations have been targeted at Rohingya militants.9
+The findings contest the position of the Myanmar government that the operations have been targeted at Rohingya militants.
+10

 Based on interviews with Rohingya refugees, the report detailed features of the ongoing persecution.
 According to the findings, Myanmar security forces have engaged in indiscriminate violence against Rohingya villages, shooting against the inhabitants and torching homes.
-Places of cultural significance to the Rohingya population have http://www.un.org/apps/news/story.asp?NewsID=58114#.Wi51wFXiZaQ 9 Ibid.
+Places of cultural significance to the Rohingya population have been deliberately destroyed and educated members of the communities have been arrested and arbitrarily detained.
+Summary executions and sexual violence have also been marked features of the ongoing persecution.
+According to the findings, the attackers have often stated that the Rohingya do not belong in Myanmar.11 The findings confirmed the conclusion of earlier reports that severe human rights violations have been prevalent in Rakhine

-6 See Situation of human rights of Rohingya Muslims
+6 See Situation of human rights of Rohingya Muslims and other minorities in Myanmar, p.
+3.